Conical geodesic bicombings on subsets of normed vector spaces: Introduction

-for all real numbers $s,t\in [0,1]$.
-Essentially, a geodesic bicombing distinguishes a class of geodesics of a metric space.
-The study of metric spaces with distinguished geodesics traces back to the influential work of H. Busemann, cf. \cite{busemann1987spaces}.
-In this article we consider metric spaces with distinguished geodesics that satisfy the following weak, but non-coarse, global non-positive curvature condition: A geodesic bicombing $\sigma\colon X\times X\times[0,1]\to X$ is called \textit{conical} if it satisfies the conical property
+for all $s,t\in [0,1]$.
+Essentially, bicombings distinguish a class of geodesics in a metric space.
+For example, the collection of all oriented linear segments of a Banach space is a bicombing.
+In this article we mainly work with bicombings satisfying the following weak, but non-coarse, non-positive curvature condition: We say that $\sigma$ is \textit{conical} if

-for all points $p,q, p', q'\in X$ and all real numbers $t\in [0,1]$.
-Note that (\ref{Eq:conical}) does \emph{not} imply convexity of the distance function $t \mapsto d(\sigma_{pq}(t),\sigma_{p'q'}(t))$ as we will see below.
-The notion of a conical geodesic bicombing was coined by U. Lang in connection with injective metric spaces (also called hyperconvex metric spaces), where conical geodesic bicombings are obtained naturally, cf. \cite[Proposition 3.8]{lang2013injective}.
-Readily verified examples of metric spaces that admit conical geodesic bicombings also include convex subsets of normed vector spaces and Busemann spaces.
-The class of metric spaces that admit conical geodesic bicombings is by no means limited to these examples, as it follows from first principles that it is closed under ultralimits and 1-Lipschitz retractions.
+for all $p$, $q$, $p'$, $q'\in X$ and all $t\in [0,1]$.
+As it seems to be a common misconception, we already caution the reader here that (\ref{Eq:conical}) generally does \emph{not} imply that the function $t \mapsto d(\sigma_{pq}(t),\sigma_{p'q'}(t))$ is convex.
+This will become clear from some of the examples we construct in this article.

+The study of spaces with distinguished geodesics goes back to the influential work of Busemann \cite{busemann1987spaces}.
+Recently, the notion of a conical bicombing was coined by Lang \cite{lang2013injective} in connection with injective metric spaces (also called hyperconvex spaces by some authors), where conical bicombings are obtained naturally.
+Other examples of spaces with a conical bicombing are convex subsets of normed spaces and Busemann spaces.
+However, the class of metric spaces that admit conical bicombings is by no means limited to these examples.
+It easily follows that it is closed under ultralimits, \(\ell_\infty\)-products and also 1-Lipschitz retractions.